Current Challenge dates

 5:30pm Pacific / 8:30pm Eastern - Once the score input window is over students are invited to stay around for a brief lesson in which mathleague.org staff will review how to do some of the problems on the test.
 The lesson will last for approximately 20 minutes and will focus on three primary goals: (1) helping new students raise their score to 100, (2) implementing shortcuts to help students solve problems more quickly, and (3) general test-taking strategies.
 Students may leave the room after the score input is complete if they choose not to watch the lesson.

 5:50pm Pacific / 8:50pm Eastern - Students are dismissed.
 Please note that the times listed here are approximate and subject to revision if there are any delays getting the test started.
 Regardless of any delays, we aim to dismiss students no later than 9pm Eastern.
 Results for the contest will be added to our online leaderboard within 24 hours of the completion of the contest if possible.
+Shortly after the results are posted, the week's Number Sense test and a recording of the lesson will be uploaded to a shared folder that chaperones will be able to access.

 What you need to do before the contest